 We are a strict academic boys’ school that aims to equip our young men to apply for Oxbridge and Russell Group Universities.

 We have a truly comprehensive intake which includes boys from very affluent backgrounds rubbing shoulders with boys from economically deprived backgrounds.
 All meeting the same high standards and learning from one another.
 Our vision is to be among the very best schools in this country – state or private – and believe we are on course to achieve this in the next ten years.
-This is confirmed by our long waiting list of boys trying to get into FBS, the Department for Education, our Ofsted report in May 2017 and local community feedback.
+This is confirmed by our long waiting list of boys trying to get into FBS, the Department for Education, our Ofsted report in May 2017, our SIAMS inspection in November 2017 and local community feedback.

 ‘The headteacher has created a school which aims to achieve academic and personal excellence for all’